15 Best Cable Machine Leg Exercises (With Workout Routine)

 If the cable, hip adduction is a brilliant auxiliary exercise for toning your inner thighs.

-It not only do you target the hip adductors of your strapped leg, but you also significantly activate the hip adductors of your supporting leg, as they have to work hard to keep your body stable as you pull your strapped leg in.
+You target the hip adductors of your strapped leg and significantly activate the hip adductors of your supporting leg, as they have to work hard to keep your body stable as you pull your strapped leg in.

 Cable Hip Adduction